betrusted-io/betrusted-io.github.io/README.md

 Today's enclaves protect only certain cryptographic secrets, such as private keys.
 These enclaves lack human-friendly I/O and must delegate the task of rendering and recording information to a less secure host.
-As a result, remotely-controlled keyboard loggers and screen scrapers can still access your data as it transits between the enclave and you.

-Protecting private keys is not the same thing as protecting your naughty bits. betrusted adds Human-Computer Interaction (HCI) elements to an enclave, ensuring that human-readable secrets are never stored, displayed, or transmitted beyond the confines of the betrusted
+This leads to an important nuance: protecting private keys is not the same thing as protecting your private bits.
+A remotely-controllled keyboard logger can still record your passwords as you type them; a screen grabber can still read your messages, photos, and authenticator tokens as easily as you can.

-device: betrusted is an enclave with human-friendly I/O.
+Betrusted solves this problem by incorporating easily auditable Human-Computer Interaction (HCI) elements to the security enclave, ensuring that human-readable secrets are never stored, displayed, or transmitted beyond the confines of the betrusted device: betrusted is a security enclave with human-friendly I/O.

 ## HCI-driven security model